Meteor-M No.1

 Meteor-M No.1 was the first of the Russian Meteor-M series of polar-orbiting weather satellites.
 It was launched on a Soyuz-2.1b rocket with a Fregat upper stage on 17 September 2009.
 Meteor-M No.1 was the designated replacement for Meteor-3M No.1, and had a design life of 5 years.
 In November 2014, Russian officials announced the termination of the mission after a failure of the onboard attitude control system.

+Since its termination, the satellite has been heard on radio by amateur radio operators, even transmitting pictures of the Earth.